FerryJulyo/FerryJulyo/README.md

 - 👋 Hi, I’m @FerryJulyo
-- 👀 I’m interested in OPPAI
+- 👀 I’m interested in nothing
-- 💞️ I’m looking to collaborate on OPPAI
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me 7mmtv.tv
+- 📫 How to reach me on instagram @ferryjulyo

 <!---
 FerryJulyo/FerryJulyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.